 Pack your treasure chests with cocktail attire for nightly Creole feasts at one of the two (three in high season) restaurants.

 Children of all ages are welcome and there’s a wide variety of activities to keep them entertained, including two kids clubs.

 Children of all ages are welcome at the hotel.
 With babysitting services, two kids clubs, children’s menus and a wide variety of activities, you can relax with some well-earned downtime.

 For more space and your own room, stay in one of the Two- or Three-Bedroom Villas or Residences.
-Children under 16 can share your room for free; baby cots and extra beds are available.
+Children under 16 can share your room for free; extra beds are available.